jorian/rust-komodo-rpc/README.md

 - [x] create space for json return value deserialization into Types
 - [ ] Logging
 - [ ] komodo crate with komodo tools
+- [ ] start adding more structure in json workspace